celestiaorg/docs/docs/community/itn-tos.md

 completion of certain tasks on a Testnet designated by the Company.
 Please note that any such Testnet itself (as well as any other Testnets or any mainnet deployment of the Celestia Protocol) is not a Service and does not constitute an element of the Services.
-We do not control the Celestia Protocol or any deployment of the Celestia Protocol in any testnet or mainnet environment, and accept no liability for the operation of any of the foregoing.
+We do not control the Celestia Protocol and accept no liability for its operation or its deployment in any testnet or mainnet environment.

 ## 1. General Terms